mildsunrise/university-4b-tfg/journal.md

  - write: cycle is a write (few bytes) + sleep
  - load: first cycle is a big sleep (to observe normal behaviour), next cycles are just a write of a block (write at full speed)

+The control load accounts for general CPU usage, extra syscalls python might make (allocations, etc.).

 Some preliminary tests on my own disk: What The Actual Fuck, loads are not throttled at all, except when they are throttled, in which case the `write` takes **seconds** to complete.
 Like, maybe 11 seconds.
 Doesn't look like soft-throttling...

 #### Modules

 Linux Device Drivers last edition is from 2005 / 2.6, should be enough.
-Also [this](http://www.tldp.org/LDP/lkmpg/2.6/html/)
+Also [this](http://www.tldp.org/LDP/lkmpg/2.6/html/).
 Kernel documentation on building external modules: https://github.com/torvalds/linux/blob/master/Documentation/kbuild/modules.rst